Sampson County, North Carolina: History

 As an adult, Clinton soon distinguished himself in governmental and military service, serving as Duplin County's Register of Deeds for ten years.
 He was elected to the Provincial Congress held at Hillsboro.
 In 1776, at the outbreak of the Revolution, Clinton organized a company of militia from upper Duplin County and led them as captain in the defense of Wilmington against the British.
 He was later appointed Colonel of Cavalry and Brigadier General of the Fayetteville District.
 Upon the establishment of the state government of North Carolina by the Halifax Constitution of 1776, Clinton was elected as one of the first members of the House of Commons, representing the County of Duplin as a House member.
 Clinton continued as a representative of Duplin County until the creation of Sampson County in 1784.
 Clinton secured passage of the act creating the new county, and proposed the name "Sampson" in honor of John Sampson, his stepfather and benefactor.

 According to the 2000 census, there were 1,029 members of the state-recognized Coharie Intra-tribal Council, Inc., a state-recognized tribe in Sampson County, who claim "descent from certain tribes of Indians originally inhabiting the coastal regions of North Carolina."

 George Edwin Butler, author of The Croatan Indians of Sampson County, North Carolina.
 Their Origin and Racial Status.
 A Plea for Separate Schools (1916), claimed that the Croatan were mixed-race descendants of English settlers on the Lost Colony of Roanoke Island.
 The persons associated as Croatan were variously classified as "White", "Mulatto", "Colored", and "Negro" in the censuses of the 19th century.
 There was no category for Indian.

-But most historians do not believe the myth of the Croatan Indians in North Carolina.
+But most historians do not believe the story of the Croatan Indians in North Carolina.
 No records exist of any English settlement inland of the North Carolina coast prior to 1703, when John Lawson explored the inner region of the territory.
 Butler claimed that Lawson had come across Native Americans who were tilling the land in the English style, speaking an antiquated English, having gray and blue eyes, and wanting Lawson to teach them how to "speak from a book" as their forefathers did.
 Mainline historians have found no evidence that any Europeans survived from Roanoke Island.
-DNA analysis of the "Indians" of Sampson County have not supported such early 20th c. myths.
+DNA analysis of the "Indians" of Sampson County have not supported such early 20th c. origins.